damirbulich/ctx-nvim/Readme.md

 # Ctx_nvim

-A Neovim plugin to select directories using `fzf-lua`, extract text from files, and copy the content to the clipboard.
+A Neovim plugin to select files using `fzf-lua`, extract text from them, and copy the content to the clipboard.

 ## Features